 Personally, I do not use Opera.
 It is not open source.
-It’s so-called free-VPN is not that good (it’s hardly even a VPN).
+Its so-called free-VPN is not that good (it’s hardly even a VPN).
 After its acquisition by a Chinese group, transparency took another hit.
-It collects a vast amount of data, same as Alibaba’s UC Browser.
+It collects a vast amount of data, the same as Alibaba’s UC Browser.

 Anyway, I am not here to make a case against Opera.
 If you want to install and use Opera on Ubuntu, let me show you how to do that easily and safely.